hareeshkg/jpa-helidon-sample/README.md

 # A step by step Tutorial for Helidon MP with JPA
 Now that you are here , I assume you would be knowing that Helidon is a micro-service framework released by Oracle .
 As of now the framework supports two programming models namely Helidon MP and Helidon SE .
-Image for post
-Comparison between helidon SE and helidon MP

 In this tutorial we are primarily going to look at how to create a Helidon MP microservice with JPA support .
 Helidon MP is an implementation of Microprofile — Java EE’s answer to microservices platform— which is primarily contributed by Eclipse and hence mostly known as Eclipse Microprofile .

-Read more about Helidon here https://helidon.io/#/ Let’s look at how to create a project so that we can jump into this new interesting framework .
+Read more about Helidon here https://helidon.io/#/

+Let’s look at how to create a project so that we can jump into this new interesting framework .

-##Step 1 — Create a quickstart Helidon application with maven archetype
+## Step 1 — Create a quickstart Helidon application with maven archetype
 Use a maven archetype to create the project skeleton.
 Helidon has released a set of archetypes to make life easy for us .
 Look at the available quickstart maven archetypes from Helidon here — https://mvnrepository.com/artifact/io.helidon.archetypes
 In our case we are going to set up a project with the archetype helidon-quickstart-mp
 ```